Bookmobile Service Modifications

 Charitable Receipts

-Charitable receipts are issued for cash donations, appraised donations of art and valuable papers, as well as in-kind donations.
+Charitable receipts are issued for cash donations, appraised donations of art and valuable papers, and in-kind donations.
 Charitable receipts cannot be issued for more than the fair market value as determined by an independent appraiser.

 Deadlines may be applied to ensure that donations are received in time to be receipted in the current tax year.
 Receipts cannot be backdated.